karkman/MMB-117_EnvironmentalMicrobiology/Exercises/DataExploration.md

 If we would really need to use linear models, we could also transform these variables or delete observations that are outliers and go with for instance 3 observations per site.
-This is the reason why even 6 observations (6 samples) per site can bee too little!
+This is the reason why even 6 observations (6 samples) per site can be too little!

 ### Normality